consileonpl/consileonpl.github.com/_posts/2014-06-17-better-ruby-option-defaults.md

 {% endhighlight %}

-Now every call to your config's `#access_token` method will send a request to the server even if the token was obtained first time you called this method.
+Now every call to your config's `#access_token` method will send a request to the server even if the token was obtained on the first call.

 For the sake of time and good practices you don't want to send a request to remote machine every time you want to use a token.

-Good practice is to pass `lambda` as 2nd parameter instead of defining a block.
+Good practice is to pass a `lambda` as 2nd parameter instead of defining a block.
 That will save you time when you have the same default value in the many places.

 {% highlight ruby %}